 A snapshot of the UCSC genome browser showing the DNA methylation level (mCG/CG), RNAseq reads (+, Watson strand; , Crick strand), and ChIP-seq reads (RPKM) of 24 chromatin marks in H1.

-Identify lineage-restricted genes

-How is the genome differentially transcribed when hESCs are differentiated into each cell type?

-→ Examine the expression of 19,056 RefSeq coding genes (33,797 isoforms).
+Xie et al., Cell 153, 1134-1148 (2013) Identify lineage-restricted genes How is the genome differentially transcribed when hESCs are differentiated into each cell type? → Examine the expression of 19,056 RefSeq coding genes (33,797 isoforms).
 76.6% (14,595) were expressed in at least one cell type.

 Using an entropy-based method, we identified 2,408 genes that showed cell-type-specific expression.
 For convenience, we use "lineage-restricted genes" to reflect both H1-specific and differentiated cell-specific genes.
 As expected, known lineage markers were highly expressed in the corresponding cell types